Readme and troubleshooting:

 Mass Effect with or without the mod can crash and have issues!!!!!!!
 The most prominent issues and crashes are:

 1 Hardware sound issues.
-These will cause random invalid page faults and crashes.
+These will cause random rendering thread exceptions and crashes.
 There are pages and pages online of people with this issue back to 2008.
 Google is your friend here.
 Usually a fairly simple bioengine.ini fix, which will vary depending on your audio hardware.

 2 AMD processors (bulldozer or later chipsets) this is because Mass Effect is seeing AMD and looking for 3D now instruction sets that existed when it was made.
 AMD has ditched these instructions in their latest processors causing miss timings and faults in communication between Mass effect and the CPU.
 Due to this you will see black textures for characters and have potential crashes/general instability.